History of Fatigue Analysis

 In the design of equipment, it is necessary to avoid fatigue failure for the specified design life.
 Many components will experience huge number of cycles, and should be designed such that the stress amplitudes are below the fatigue design curves by a margin of safety – and are thus designed for infinite life.
 Other components may experience stresses above the fatigue strength, and are thus designed for finite life.

 At present, there are three major approaches to analyzing and designing against fatigue failures.
 The traditional approach, which was developed to essentially its present form by 1955, is to base analysis on the nominal (average) stresses in the region of the component being analyzed.
 The nominal stress that can be resisted under cyclic loading is determined by considering mean stresses and by making adjustments for the effects of stress raisers, such as grooves, holes, fillets, and keyways.
 This is called the stress-based approach.
 Another approach is the strain-based approach, which involves more detailed analysis of the localized yielding that may occur at stress raisers during cyclic loading.
-Finally, there is the fracture mechanics approach, which specifically treats growing cracks using the methods of fracture mechanics.
+Finally, there is the fracture mechanics approach, which primarily considers material toughness, crack size and stress levels.

-In the stress based approach, factors that the designer should consider are:
+In the stress-based fatigue analysis approach, factors that the designer should consider are:

 • The effects of stress gradients and residual stresses, such as imposed by shot-peening or cold-rolling